 - Chess has a high ceiling.
 You can play chess for 60 years and keep learning.

-You must start with a high ceiling.
-You cannot raise the ceiling on a task, so aim high.
+You cannot raise the ceiling on a task once you’ve started, so you must aim high.
 No higher!
-A grade level standard is not high enough.
+A grade level standard, by definition, is not high enough.
+That’s a minimum standard.
+We want HIGH standards.
+The initial goal must be exciting, inspiring, and interesting.

 The Floor

-The Floor tells us how easy it is to get started with the task.
-A low floor means a simple starting point.
-Everyone can get on board.
+Then, the Floor tells us how easy it is to get started with the task.
+A low floor means everyone can get on board.

 - Tic-Tac-Toe has a low floor.
 Even the youngest kids can start playing Tic-Tac-Toe pretty quickly

 - Chess has a high floor.
 I know college-educated adults who cannot play chess.
-They were intimidated.
+They were too intimidated and never got started.

 So, we want low floors so it’s easy for students to get started.